dashohoxha/killercoda-scenarios/linux-cli/lesson10/step3.md

    `echo $a`{{execute}}

-   Shell expanssions are applied to the value, before assignment:
+   Shell expansions are applied to the value, before assignment:

    `b="a string"`{{execute}}